kabirbatraa/helixhacksiii/README.md

-# helixhacksiii
+# HelixHacksIII

-- Website I created for publicizing a hackathon that I co-hosted.
+- The official website for the HelixHacksIII hackathon.
-- Made using ReactJS and Material UI 5
+- Written using ReactJS and Material UI 5
 - [kabirbatraa.github.io/helixhacksiii](https://kabirbatraa.github.io/helixhacksiii)